dfinity/portal/docs/developer-docs/integrations/multi-chain/ckbtc-faq.md

 [^1^]: [Medium > The Internet Computer blockchain takes a first step towards digital sovereignty in Europe](https://medium.com/dfinity/the-internet-computer-blockchain-takes-a-first-step-towards-digital-sovereignty-in-europe-782531894780#6f0c)

-## Can you provide examples of current applications that utilize CKBTC?
+## Can you provide examples of current applications that utilize ckBTC?

 Yes, there are several decentralized applications (dapps) on the Internet Computer that already support ckBTC.
 Here are some of them: